 In accordance with YUB Order 2015-01, the Corporation defers recognition of the additional amounts collected from rate payers when the cost of thermal consumed in the period is less than the long-term average thermal requirements estimated for the actual annual generation load.
 These deferred amounts are recognized as revenue in the period when the cost of thermal incurred for the period is greater than the long-term average thermal requirements and the reason for the shortfall is a shortage of water in the hydro system.
-However, in YUB Order 2018-10, the Corporation was ordered to record 2017 thermal generation amounts based on actual thermal generation amounts, not modelled amounts.
-As a result, the Corporation has recorded the additional cost of thermal initially reported in 2017 as an adjustment to 2018 Regulatory Provision (\$2.033 million).
 The YUB has set a cap rate of +/- \$8 million for the LWRF.
 If the balance falls outside of this range, the Corporation is to make an application to the YUB requesting recovery or a refund to customers.
 In accordance with YUB Order 2015-06, the Corporation is providing a refund to the customers of 0.68 cents/kWh effective September 1, 2015.
-Subsequent to year end this refund amount has been changed.
+YUB Order 2019-02 set the refund rider to 0.00 cents/kWh effective April 1, 2019.